Vic Basile: Victory Fund

 Basile was, along with William Waybourn, a co-founder of the Gay & Lesbian Victory Fund, which works toward the election of gay and lesbian political candidates.

 The idea came after years of state and local candidates coming to the HRC seeking support for their campaigns.
-At the time, the HRC was not able to provide that kind of political support because its mission was squarely aimed at electing congressional candidates supportive of LGBT issues.
+At the time, the HRC was not able to provide that kind of political support because its mission was squarely aimed at electing congressional candidates supportive of LGBTQ issues.

 After leaving HRC, Basile consulted for EMILY's List, a political action committee supporting pro-choice Democratic women candidates.
 EMILY is an acronym for Early Money Is Like Yeast, and the philosophy was that it makes the dough rise.
 In recounting the story in 2023, Basile said, "I thought to myself, that's a perfectly transferrable model, let's do it for the gays."

 In a phone conversation with Waybourn, the two decided to form a group to support openly gay and lesbian candidates, and began tapping their networks to explore feasibility.
 Heartened by the support, they convened an inaugural board of directors and held the first meeting in May 1991.